Alexander I of Yugoslavia: Balkan Wars

 In March 1912, Alexander had a meeting with ten senior military commanders.
 They all agreed to end all internal conflicts in the Royal Serbian Army and fully commit to realizing national goals, which allowed space for consolidation before the two successive Balkan Wars.

 In the First Balkan War in 1912, as commander of the First Army, Crown Prince Alexander fought victorious battles in Kumanovo and Bitola.
-One of Alexander's most cherished moments came when he drove the Ottoman Turks out of Kosovo and on 28 October 1912 led the Royal Serbian Army on a review on the Field of Blackbirds.
+One of Alexander's most cherished moments came when he drove the Ottoman Turks out of Kosovo and on 28 October 1912 led the Serbian army on a review on the Field of Blackbirds.
 The Field of Blackbirds was where the Serbs under Prince Lazar had been defeated in a legendary battle by the Ottoman sultan Murad I on 28 June 1389, and is regarded by the Serbs as holy ground.
 It was a great honor for him to pay his respects to the Serbs who had fallen in that earlier battle.
 In the aftermath of the First Balkan War, disputes emerged among the victors over control of Macedonia, and Serbia and Greece signed an alliance against the Kingdom of Bulgaria.

-After the Ottoman defeat and withdrawal from Skopje (most of whom had left after the Albanian revolt of 1912), Prince Alexander was met with flowers by the local people.
+After the Ottoman defeat and withdrawal from Skopje, Prince Alexander was met with flowers by the local people.
 He stopped and asked a seven-year-old girl, Vaska Zoicheva, "What are you?"
 (Pa šta si ti?)
 When she replied "Bulgarian!"
 (Bugarka!), the prince slapped her.
-This news of the event spread quickly around Bulgaria.
-Later in 1913, during the Second Balkan War, Alexander commanded the Serbian Army at the Battle of Bregalnica against the Bulgarians.
+News of the event spread quickly around Bulgaria.
 In 1920 and 1921, Serbian authorities searched for the girl's father, Danail Zoichev, and offered him money to renounce the event as fictional, but he refused.